larsrh/website/topics/recursion/02-sets.md

 Each axiom is kind of like a tool in a toolbox.
 You are allowed to combine them in an arbitrary fashion to build sets from smaller components.
 For example, the _Axiom of the empty set_ states that there is a set such that nothing is element of that set.[^footnote-empty]
-We usally call that set the _empty set_, or ∅.
+We usually call that set the _empty set_, or ∅.

 Additionally, ZF includes the _Axiom of extensionality_ which we can use to prove equality of two given sets _A_ and _B_.
 Perhaps unsurprisingly, they are equal if and only if for any object, that object is either both a member of _A_ and _B_ or neither a member of _A_ and _B_.